Available entirely online!

 Please see our Privacy Policy.

-Develop the ability to address the technology, security and human weaknesses that leave organizations vulnerable to data breaches and cyberattacks with UMass Lowell's Master of Science in Security Studies: Cybersecurity concentration.
+Develop the ability to address the technology, security and human weaknesses that leave organizations vulnerable to data breaches and cyberattacks with UMass Lowell's Master's in Security Studies, Cybersecurity online degree.

-This 10-course program offers a combination of Criminal Justice and Information Technology courses.
-You will learn contemporary issues in security management, intelligence policy, national security and cybercrime trends.
+This 10-course program offers a combination of criminal justice and information technology courses.
+You will learn about contemporary issues in security management, intelligence policy, national security and cybercrime trends.
 Simultaneously, you will explore computer and network security topics such as virtual systems management, secure mobile networks, cloud computing and digital forensics.

 under 20k